 The addition of synbiotic and betaine on internal organ weights (proventriculus, ventriculus, duodenum, jejunum, ileum, caecum, liver, pancreas) showed no significant differences (P > .05) (Table 2).
 However, there is an increase in the ileum, especially in T3 (Table 2), where the synbiotic plus betaine treatment significantly increased weight (21.62 g) compared to the negative control (19.13 g) and positive control (18.08) (P = .01) in Table 2.

 This results study shown that dietary supplementation of synbiotic, betaine, and their combination did not significantly influence most internal organ weights such as proventriculus, gizzard, liver, pancreas, and caecum.
 However, the combined treatment of synbiotic plus betaine (T3) significantly increased the ileum weight (P < .05) compared to other treatments.
-This finding suggests that the combination of Lactobacillus casei-garlic powder synbiotic and betaine could enhance intestinal development, especially in the distal part of the inestine, where nutrient absorption mainly occurs.
+This finding suggests that the combination of Lactobacillus casei-garlic powder synbiotic and betaine could enhance intestinal development, especially in the distal part of the intestine, where nutrient absorption mainly occurs.

 The increase in ileal mass is most likely related to improved mucosal integrity and better metabolic activity in intestinal tissue.
-Lactobacillus casei produces asetat, propionate and butyrate acid as short-chain fatty acids (SCFAs).
+Lactobacillus casei produces aetat, propionate and butyrate acid as short-chain fatty acids (SCFAs).
 Butirate acid serve energy for enterocyte cells.
-On the other hand, bioactive compounds in garlic powder, such as allicin and saponins, work to suppress the population of coliform, thereby supporting healtier intestinal.
-In ddition, betaine acts as an osmoprotectant and methyl group donor, helping to stabilize epithelial cell membranes and reduce the effects of osmotic stress caused by high-density.
+On the other hand, bioactive compounds in garlic powder, such as allicin and saponins, work to suppress the population of coliform, thereby supporting healthier intestinal.
+In ddition, betaine acts as an Osmo protectant and methyl group donor, helping to stabilize epithelial cell membranes and reduce the effects of osmotic stress caused by high-density.
 Previous studies have reported that betaine supplementation can improve intestinal morphology and nutrient absorption efficiency in broiler chickens facing heat stress or reared in high-density (Eklund et al., 2005; Saeed et al., 2017; Mangisah et al, 2024), also in duck (Mangisah and Sugiharto, 2023).
 According to those reports, the combination of synbiotics and betaine in this study seems to create a more stable and metabolically efficient intestinal environment, which improves nutrient utilization.
 The increase in ileum length in the T3 group further strengthens the evidence that this combination plays an important role in maintaining intestinal structure under enviromental stress.
 These findings indicate that synbiotic and betaine interact synergistically to sustain intestinal development under crowded conditions. which typically impair digestive efficiency.

 Effect of Treatment on Lymphoid Organ Development

-The results data in Table 3 is the effect of synbiotic and betaine on the lymphoid organs of 35-day-old broiler chickens, it shows bursa fabricius and thymus in T3 were the highest and significantly different (P = 0.01) from CONTR+.
+The results data in Table 3 is the effect of synbiotic and betaine on the lymphoid organs of 35-day-old broiler chickens, it shows bursa Fabricius and thymus in T3 were the highest and significantly different (P = 0.01) from CONTR+.
 On the other hand, the highest percentage of spleen was found in CONTR+ and the lowest in T3 (P = 0.01).
 These results indicate that synbiotics plus betaine (T3) support the development of the bursa fabricius and thymus, but not increase the percentage of spleen.
 The increase in primary lymphoid organ size indicates improved immune competence and suggests that T3 may support both humoral and cellular immune responses.

 This immunomodulatory effect may be attributed to the probiotic activity of L. casei which enhances macrophage activation and cytokine secretion, and the garlic-derived allicin, which has known immunostimulatory and antimicrobial properties (Arreola et al., 2015).